smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 # Introduction

-This document describes utilizing the User Plane Function (UPF) in 5G networks and packet data network gateway in 4G networks (PDN-GW or P-GW and also referred as a PGW) to transport SCONE signal between the client-application endpoint on a User Equipment (UE) and the network element (UPF/PDN-GW) in the mobile networks.
-Specifically, this document focuses on using UPF and PDN-GW to exchange bi-directional communications with client-application end-point on the UE.
-The mechanism described focuses on mobile networks including 4G and 5G but the mechanism is generic and applicable to other network architectures.
+This document describes applicablity and manageablity of SCONE protocol in the networks and applicaiton endpoints.
+It focuses on cellular networks, however, the could very well applicable for other access networks.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

+# Background
-# Overview of User Plane Network Element in Mobile Packet Core
+## Overview of User Plane Network Element in Mobile Packet Core

 This section describes 5G mobile packet core to explain the role of user-plane network element in mobile packet core and reasons why the 5G User Plane